-For this report period, one set of fill-event samples was collected at the sump, the deep well, and at sampling port interval 3 of all multi-level wells.
+For this report period, one set of quarterly samples was collected at the sump, the deep well, and at sampling port interval 3 of all multi-level wells.
 Samples were collected according to the schedule listed in Table 2.
-This is the fourth sampling event of the year and the only one for the third quarter.

 Using a WTW Multi 3400i pH/conductivity/temperature meter, the pH, electrical conductivity (EC), and temperature of each sample were measured and recorded immediately after collection.